ioccc-src/winner/2020/ferguson1/HACKING.md

 placed somewhere where the snake isn't after replacing (can you replace something with itself?) the snake.

-Question: Do you have to save the WALLS and other environmental variables?
+Question: do you have to save the WALLS and other environmental variables?
-You wouldn't have to but you could: If you didn't it would mean that the player could change the growth size on another run for example, or they could disable or enable a feature.
+You wouldn't have to but you could: if you didn't it would mean that the player could change the growth size on another run for example, or they could disable or enable a feature.